IsakThornqvist/Assignment-L3/Reflection.md

 ## Chapter 3: Functions
 Chapter 3 is all about `functions` and how to design them, the thing that left the biggest mark on me from this chapter is the `single responsibility principle` by keeping the functions small and focused one one task.
 During development there was many times where I implemented a functionality and then went back to refactor the code and seperate the fuctionality between the different methods as much as possible.

 Another thing that gets brough up in chapter 3 is that you should keep the `number of arguments` to a minumal (0-2).
-The most ammount of arguments a method has in my code is currently one.
+The most amount of arguments a method has in my code is currently one.
 So to sum it up, in general I had chapter 3 in mind during the entire development proccess and tried to follow the guidelines in it to the best of my ability.

 **Code Example:**
 ```js